Skip to content

 Optional Fields

 For optional fields, the SDK will use default values if none are provided.
-To use the default values, you can set these fields to an empty string, NULL, or zero where appropriate.
+To use the default values, you can omit the setter call or pass an empty string, NULL, or zero where appropriate.

 Required Fields